pmorelli2022/Cinema85/Game/README.md

-# MyGame
+# Cinema 85'
+An oldschool BBS style door game where you make movies and watch them flop!
-A cool game I built.
-Instructions to run it: [add details].
+Instructions to run it: [Just follow the prompts.]